bishtshyam095/terraform-assignment-iac/README.md

 3. terraform state list

 # Updating the infrastrucuture
-    - we changed/updated the ami in the current configuration file and updated it and the used terraform apply
+    - we changed/updated the ami in the current configuration file and updated it and the used terraform apply.

+    - Updated the tags section and changed/updated the name of the ec2 instance

+# Destroying/Deleting the configuration
+    1. terraform destroy
+        - terminates resources managed by your Terraform project